testdrivenio/flask-spa-auth/DRAFT.md

 $ touch app.py
 ```

-Also create the extra configuration for the server to handle sessions.
+Also, create the extra configuration for the server to handle sessions.
 Create a `.env` file in the server directory.

 ```env
 SESSION_COOKIE_HTTPONLY = True